 This miso mussels recipe is a quick, easy, light and healthy take on a French bar-food classic.
 The mussels steam in the same pan as the miso broth in this effortless one-pan supper.
-They’re easy to make compared to most fresh seafood options, and ready in basically no time at all, they’re a weeknight dinner dream.
-Departing from the typical white wine and garlic based sauce, here the mussels are steamed in a miso broth.

 I’ve added some fresh chilies and finished the dish off with some chilli oil.
 You may worry this could be very spicy, but it’s not a spicy dish at all.
 The chilli adds that extra punch, no more.
 You can make this dish as spicy as you like.
 And, don’t forget to toast up some crusty bread to soak up the delicious creamy sauce, that’s the very best part!

 Note: The majority of mussels you’ll find available are farm-raised, which is good news when it comes to cleaning them, that requires less cleaning and they’re virtually free of grit.
 Always check them individual to make sure they’re closed tightly before cooking, it’s a little tedious, but one bad mussel can ruin the whole dish.

 Let me guide you through the recipe with this step-by-step VIDEO.

 - 3 tbsp vegetabel oil